TobiasBohnen/tcob_games/Solitide/doc/Notes.md

 - Clicking on an empty stock or a stock with the top card face down will trigger a deal or redeal.
 - Empty stock piles with no remaining redeals are excluded from hit tests.
-- Moving a card from a stock pile does not reveal the top card.
+- Moving a card from a stock pile does not reveal the next card.
-- Stock piles are not playable by default.
+- By default, stock piles are not playable.

 ### Waste

 - Starting a new game will attempt to deal if there are waste piles.
-- If all waste piles are empty after playing a card, the game will attempt to deal.
+- If all waste piles are empty after a card is played, the game will automatically attempt to deal new cards.
 - Playing a card from a waste pile to a tableau pile increases the score by SCORE_TABLEAU

 ### Tableau